hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 <tr><th>Default:</th><td><code>{ aspect: 'value', isTransformed: true }</code></td></tr>
 </table>

-The *recordFieldAnalyzer* option is a debugging tool that displays, in expanded records, either before or after invocation of the [field.transform](#fieldtransform) function, (1) the data type of each field value, (2) a stringified version of each field value, or (3) each field value itself:
+The *recordFieldAnalyzer* option is a debugging tool that displays, in expanded records, either before or after invocation of the [field.transform](#fieldtransform) function, (1) the data type of each field value or (2) a stringified version of each field value or (3) each field value itself:

 ``` js nonum
 new HHDataList({